The above quotations illustrate the division among the American public

 component.

-Almost all religious liberals, secularists, psychiatrists, psychologists and other
+Almost all religious liberals and progressives, secularists, psychiatrists, psychologists and other

 therapists have generally adopted the findings of sexuality researchers.